prestodb/presto/presto-docs/src/main/sphinx/functions/json.rst

 .. function:: json_size(json, json_path) -> bigint

-    Like :func:`json_extract`, but returns the size of the value.
+    Like :func:`!json_extract`, but returns the size of the value.
     For objects or arrays, the size is the number of members, and the size of a scalar value is zero::